clux/trials/README.md

 An important thing to note with this function is that the values of the object **must sum to 1** for it to represent a proper mass function (and to guarantee a return value).

 ### single(ary)
-Takes an Array and picks exactly one element from the array randomly.
+Takes an Array and picks exactly one element from the array with uniform probability.

 ```js
 for (var i = 0; i < 5; i += 1) t.single(['hi', 'thar', 'miss']);
 ```

-Typical output:
+Example output:

 ```bash
 hi